mer-hybris/hadk.sailfishos.org/setupsdk.rst

 You'll need some tools which are not installed into the Mer SDK by default:

+* **android-tools** contains tools and utilities needed for working with the Android SDK
+* **createrepo** is needed to build repositories locally if you want to create or update local RPM repositories
+* **zip** is needed to pack the final updater package into an .zip file

+You can install those tools with the following command:

 .. code-block:: console

   MER_SDK $

   sudo zypper in android-tools createrepo zip

-android-tools contains tools and utilities needed for working with Android SDK.

-createrepo is needed to build repos if you want/need to update local targets.

-zip is needed to create the final installer.

 Setting up an Android Build Environment
 ---------------------------------------